Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/probevolumes-streaming.md

 You can configure streaming settings in the same window.
 See [HDRP Asset](HDRP-Asset.md#Lighting) for more information.

+## Compatibility with Asset Bundles

+The underlying system used to support streaming causes limitation with regards to Asset Bundles and Addressables.
+Please see [this section for more information](probevolumes-settings.md#probe-volume-limitations-with-asset-bundles-and-addressables)

 # Additional resources

 * [Understand Probe Volumes](probevolumes-concept.md)